TrueConf Group Capabilities

 Access management for the web interface: login and password

-Access management for REST API: login and password
+Access Control for REST API: Username and Password

 Access Management for RS-232 API